Lately during my yoga classes, I find myself feeling very emotional.

 The problem occurs when we either unskillfully indulge in or ignore what is arising for us presently.
 The best way to practice is to stay with what is true this moment and to let go of holding on or pushing away any aspect of your experience.
 Stay curious of the process, while relaxing any expectation that something other than what is happening should be happening.
 Whenever you are persistently overwhelmed by these emotions, I suggest you seek out a spiritual friend or mentor with whom to process the storm.

 Sarah Powers blends the insights of yoga and Buddhism in her practice and teaching.
 She incorporates both a Yin style of holding poses and a Vinyasa style of moving with the breath, blending essential aspects of the Iyengar, Ashtanga, and Viniyoga traditions.
-Pranayama and www.sarahpowers.com.
+Pranayama and meditation are always included in her practice and classes.
+Sarah has been a student of Buddhism in both Asia and the U.S. and draws inspiration from teachers such as Jack Kornfield, Toni Packer, and Tsoknyi Rinpoche.
+Sarah also draws inspiration from the Self Inquiry (Atma Vichara) of the Advaita Vedanta philosophy.
+She lives in Marin, California where she home schools her daughter and teaches classes.
+For more information go to www.sarahpowers.com.